 During the first sampling event at a particular site, check all samples (e.g. each groundwater monitoring well, surface water location, or influent/effluent sampling location) that are pH-adjusted except volatile organics.

-During subsequent visits to a particular site, check at least one sample per parameter group that must be pH-adjusted
+During subsequent visits to a particular site, check at least one sample per parameter group that must be pH-adjusted.

 If samples are routinely collected from the same sample location, a pH check is not required each time samples are collected.
 If the frequency of sample collection at a specified location is greater than once per month (e.g., weekly or daily), check the pH of at least one sample per parameter group according to the following schedule: